-• Certificate III or higher is equivalent to two Year 11 and four Year 12 units.
+Certificate III or higher is equivalent to 2 Year 11 and four Year 12 C grades

-Year 11 Year 12 SIS20115 Certificate II in Sport and Recreation SIS30115 Certificate III in Sport and Recreation SIS30115 Certificate III in Sport and Recreation (Athletics Program Only) BSB20120 Certificate II in Workplace Skills BSB30120 Certificate III in Business ICT20120 Certificate II in Applied Digital CUA20220 Certificate II in Creative Industries (Digital focus) SHB20121 Certificate II in Retail Cosmetics SHB30121 Certificate III in Beauty Services
+Year 11 Year 12 SIS20115 Delivered in partnership with IVET (RTO: 40548) SIS30115 Delivered in partnership with IVET (RTO: 40548) Certificate II in Sport and Recreation Certificate III in Sport and Recreation SIS30115 Delivered in partnership with IVET (RTO: 40548) Certificate III in Sport and Recreation (Athletics Program Only) BSB20120 Delivered in partnership with IVET (RTO: 40548) BSB30120 Delivered in partnership with IVET (RTO: 40548) Certificate II in Workplace Skills Certificate III in Business ICT20120 Delivered in partnership with IVET (RTO: 40548) CUA20220 Delivered in partnership with IVET (RTO: 40548) Certificate II in Applied Digital Certificate II in Creative Industries (Digital focus) SIT20122 Delivered in partnership with Skills Strategies (RTO: 2401) Certificate II in Tourism

 Important Disclaimer: All certificate qualifications are subject to change based on decisions made by the Registered Training Organisations.

-Registered Training Organisations may change pending school needs and WA Department of Education policy.
+Registered Training Organisations may change pending school needs and

+WA Department of Education policy.